-Count Eleven also fails to allege an unlawful transaction distinct from the underlying offense.
-To establish a violation of 18 U.S.C. § 1957, the government must demonstrate a monetary transaction in criminally derived property of a value greater than \$10,000 that derives from "specified unlawful activity."
-18 U.S.C. § 1957(a).
-The government alleges that Defendants violated this provision by making "a wire transfer of approximately \$100 million derived from the offenses charged in counts Two and Three [i.e., the GTV fraud] to Fund-1."
-(Ind., ¶ 52.)
-But again, this \$100 million transaction is, based on the government's theory, part of the alleged fraud.
-Counts Two and Three allege that Defendants defrauded investors in GTV by misappropriating \$100 million raised from investors and investing those funds in a high-risk hedge fund, contrary to their representations to those investors.
-(See id., ¶ 13(h) (Defendants "misappropriated approximately \$100 million raised from the investors in the GTV Private Placement and directed that those funds by placed with a high-risk hedge fund ('Fund-1') for the benefit of Saraca and its ultimate beneficial owner, Relative-1.
+The government alleges that Mr. Kwok and his alleged co-conspirators violated Section 1957 by making "a wire transfer of approximately \$100 million derived from the offenses charged in Counts Five and Six [i.e., the GTV fraud] to Fund-1."
+(Ind., ¶ 56.)
+But this \$100 million transaction is, based on the government's theory, the alleged fraud.
+Counts Five and Six allege that Defendants defrauded investors in GTV by misappropriating \$100 million raised from investors and investing those funds in a high-risk hedge fund, contrary to their representations to those investors.
+(See id., ¶ 13(h) (defendants "misappropriated approximately \$100 million raised from the investors in the GTV Private Placement and directed that those funds by placed with a high-risk hedge fund ('Fund-1') for the benefit of Saraca and its ultimate beneficial owner, Relative-1.
 This transaction was contrary to the PPM's representations to prospective GTV investors about how investments in GTV would be used.").)
-Because this transaction is at the heart of the alleged fraud in Counts Two and Three, it cannot also serve as the basis for a separate money laundering offense, and Count Eleven must therefore be dismissed.
+Because this transaction is at the heart of the alleged fraud in Counts Five and Six, it cannot also serve as the basis for a separate money laundering offense, and Count Twelve must therefore be dismissed.